-The Graduate Fellows program supports graduate (and exceptional undergraduate) students from across the University of Toronto who are working on urban-focused projects of an applied, translational, or policy-oriented nature.
+The Graduate Fellows program supports graduate (and exceptional undergraduate) students from across the University of Toronto who are working on urban-focused research projects.
+Graduate Fellow positions are open to U of T students who are pursuing a PhD or Masters degree and who have a passion for urban issues.

 Graduate student fellows may work on an independent project or a component of their degree-based project (thesis or dissertation).
 Candidates are welcomed from across all disciplines – from the fine arts to social sciences to the natural and applied sciences.
+Because of the School of Cities’ focus on knowledge mobilization, we are keen to assist with projects of an applied, translational, or policy-oriented nature.
+Preference is given to students who are at least two years into their graduate work.

 What we look for: